Levminer/website/posts/git-ssh-code-signing.md

 git -c user.name='Linus Torvalds' -c user.email='torvalds@linux-foundation.org' commit -m "hi"
 ```

-Now if you commit something on GitHub it will show up as something Linux Torvalds committed.
+Now if you commit something on GitHub it will show up as something Linus Torvalds committed.
 Check out this [article](https://dev.to/martiliones/how-i-got-linus-torvalds-in-my-contributors-on-github-3k4g) for more information on this topic.
 Why is this not dangerous?
 Because of code signing, if you sign your code others can be 100% sure it was you.

 ## Why SSH over GPG?